 Although the AVMA has not established policy on pet purchase protection laws, nor adopted model legislation, the purpose of this document is to describe the issues that veterinarians and their associations may wish to consider if related legislation is introduced in their state.

 Elective surgical procedures

-Several states regulate veterinary procedures including tail docking, ear cropping, devocalization and cat declawing.
+Several states regulate veterinary procedures commonly referred to as "elective," such as tail docking, ear cropping, devocalization and cat declawing.